 Plaintiff is in the process of developing a religious theme park ("The Holy Land Experience") on a part of a tract it owns in Orange County.
 The taxpayer enjoys a tax exemption for the part of the tract where a sanctuary and an administration building exist.
-The Property Appraiser denied the exemption for tax year 2001 for the theme park.
+The Property Appraiser denied the exemption for the theme park for the tax year 2001.

-This is an as applied challenge to the Property Appraiser's assessment under Section 196.196, Fla.
-Stat.
-The main issue in this case is whether the plaintiff's activities on the residue of their tract of real property qualify under Article VII, Section 3 of the Florida Constitution and Section 196.196, Fla.
-Stat., and existing case law for an exemption from ad valorem taxation.
+This is an as applied challenge to the Property Appraiser's assessment under Section 196.196, Florida Statutes.
+The main issue in this case is whether the plaintiff's activities on the residue of their tract of real property qualify under Article VII, Section 3 of the Florida Constitution and Section 196.196, Florida Statutes, and existing case law for an exemption from ad valorem taxation.
 The taxpayer has subsequently filed challenges for the 2002 and 2003 tax years.
 Discovery is ongoing.
 No final hearing date has been set.